 The second item of clothing is far more sinister.
 Its technical term is “padded cycling short” which sounds innocuous enough, but it’s actually a revolting form of adult diaper which soaks up anal sweat, dick cheese and god knows what other filthy discharge from around your groin.
 At the end of a day’s riding they’re disgusting beyond description, but you’re forced to wear them because they protect your arse from your saddle.

-Anyway, soon after setting off again we hit tarmac, a substance you take for granted in normal life but quickly realise is the apotheosis of human achievement when you’re on a bike, and gradually I began to realise I might actually enjoy myself.
+Anyway, soon after setting off again we hit tarmac, a substance you take for granted in normal life but quickly realise is the apotheosis of human achievement when you’re on an unstable bike with skinny tires, and gradually I began to realise I might actually enjoy myself.
 This was confirmed after another hour or so when we stopped in a café on the banks of the Rhone for our first drink.
 I forget exactly what I had but I can safely say it was a beer, a rosé or a Pastis or possibly one of each.
 Either way it was cold and delicious.
 It contained alcohol which numbed the various pains I had developed and imbued me with a sense of euphoria, and it was rich in sugar so gave me an energy boost.